A-Z of recycling

-Lids and tops (metal and plastic)
+Lids and tops (metal)

 Small, standard and long life bulbs can be put in the green-lidded general waste bin.
 Please place in a carrier bag or wrap carefully in paper first.
 Fluorescent tubes should be taken to a Household Waste Recycling Centre which accepts hazardous waste.

 Liquid petroleum gas bottles